-I read the letter by Martha (Kindergarten) Cohen in the March 29 issue of the Great Neck Record.
-She is advocating to vote “Yes” to the bond and “Yes” to the proposed budget.
-Cohen indicated that she had worked for the Great Neck Public Schools for 30 years and currently works at a different job as a “teachers’ teacher.”
-She mentioned having tears after finding out that people voted “No” to the bond.
+I read the letter “GN School Bond Defeat” in the March 29 issue of the Great Neck Record.
+The letter writer is advocating to vote Yes to the bond and Yes to the proposed budget.
+She indicated that she had worked for the Great Neck Public Schools for 30 years and currently works at a different job as a “teachers’ teacher.”
+She mentioned having tears after finding out that people voted No to the bond.

 It is quite easy to be callous of others’ pain, especially for a recipient of unparalleled pension and retirement benefits from one of the nation’s most costly school districts while benefiting from additional income as a teachers’ teacher.
 The school taxes broke the camel’s back a long time before the bond recently failed.
-Many had lost their homes to the exorbitant taxes, which primarily are dominated by the union-dictated salaries and benefits such as those of Cohen.
+Many had lost their homes to the exorbitant taxes, which primarily are dominated by the union-dictated salaries and benefits.
 Those families who had been living in Great Neck for generations during the pre-school district–unionized era had the real tears when they lost their homes to the unparalleled nationwide taxes.
-The head of the school district, Barbara Berkowitz, hints to individuals who complain about the exorbitant school taxes that they can move out of Great Neck if they cannot afford the school taxes.
+The head of the school district hints to individuals who complain about the exorbitant school taxes that they can move out of Great Neck if they cannot afford the school taxes.
 America was a great country before the unions took over the school systems.
 Now, the country is great for those benefiting from the unions and not as great for those who are strained by the taxes as a major part of their family expenses.

-Martha (Kindergarten) Cohen, it is not right that you, as a school employee, take a position and formally tell people to vote yes to the bond and the budget.
-The law is clear, you are not supposed to convince people and promote public schools’ agendas.
-As a current employee or a retiree, it is both unethical and illegal to promote self-serving agendas.
+I don’t believe that it’s right that the letter writer, as a school employee, take a position and formally tell people to vote Yes to the bond and the budget.
+You are not supposed to convince people and promote public schools’ agendas.
+As a current employee or a retiree, you should not promote self-serving agendas.

-In fact, I am surprised that as a seasoned and educated employee, you would resort to illegal or, at the very least, unethical actions, as it potentially could bring about legal actions against the school district and increase the taxes even further.
+In fact, I am surprised that as a seasoned and educated employee, you would resort to unethical actions, as it potentially could bring about legal actions against the school district and increase the taxes even further.

 The demonstration of state agencies campaigning for or against propositions or proposed constitutional amendments to be voted on by the public, while perhaps well-motivated, can only demean the democratic process.